kjsmith218cb/ChuckNorrisJokeBank/README.md

 [VC] JokeListViewController - Add: 1 image Object, 1 tableView Object (Add 1 prototype cell with 'identifier "Cell") and 1 button Object
 [VC] JokeListViewController/TableView - Add: 1 label Object to the prototype cell and format the text to suit your design [refer to Co-op Bank App research]

-1. Postition objects to suit your design [refer to Co-op Bank App research]
+1. Position objects to suit your design [refer to Co-op Bank App research]
 2. Add the IBOutlets to corresponding ViewController file
 3. Add IBActions to corresponding ViewController file
-4. Set images in Attribures Inspectors to relevant images you created
+4. Set images in Attributes Inspectors to relevant images you created

 Create a new [UITableViewCell] files in the View Group (File > New > File > Coca Touch Class)
 1. JokeCell - Used to format the text of the joke retrieved for displaying in our table